 While teachers, school counselors, and even pediatricians are often eager to help families manage their child’s learning challenges, the IDA found that “many teachers are unprepared and poorly equipped to manage the level of attention and instruction needed.”

-Just this year (2018), the IDA revised and reissued its detailed publication, Knowledge and Practice Standards for Teachers of Reading (or view the full PDF here).
-Again, this establishes a high caliber of best practices for teachers and other professionals working with children who have language-processing disorders such as dyslexia.
+The IDA’s detailed publication, Knowledge and Practice Standards for Teachers of Reading (or view the full PDF here) establishes a high caliber of best practices for teachers and other professionals working with children who have language-processing disorders such as dyslexia.
 These are the standards that Lexercise uses in qualifying our therapists.

 As the research shows, there are a number of elements of effective intervention and treatment for dyslexia and other language-processing disorders, including: